IronBox/antisqli-core/README.md

 ### `System.Data.SqlClient.SqlCommand`
 The [System.Data.SqlClient.SqlCommand](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlcommand) class is the traditional mechanism for developers to execute Transact-SQL statements or stored procedures against a SQL database, such as SQL Server or Azure SQL Database.
-The AntiSQLi library extends this class with a method called `LoadQuerySecure`.
+The AntiSQLi library extends this class with a method called `LoadQuerySecure` to automatically parameterize and load queries.
 ````csharp
 LoadQueryTextSecure(this SqlCommand sqlCommandObj, String queryText, params Object[] queryTextArgs)
 ````